saidatnanjuki/saidatnanjuki.github.io/_posts/2017-09-27-Ceph-RGW-TestSuite-GO.md

 I am also revisiting testing utility methods though I had flagged this off earlier as not making sense but later noticed tests need to depend on reliable utility methods.

-The branch shall be merged to master after we have done rigorous testing with [Ali](https://github.com/alimaredia) the mentor of the project.
+The branch shall be merged to master after we have done rigorous testing with [Ali Maredia](https://github.com/alimaredia) the mentor of the project.

 ## Conclusion